Insights

 When: first thing in the morning, once you sit at your desk, before opening email.

-Why: burnout shifts your breathing “up” into your chest.
-Diaphragmatic breathing brings it back where it belongs — into your belly — and immediately lowers nervous system activation.
+Why: stress often shifts your breathing “up” into your chest.
+Diaphragmatic breathing invites it back toward your belly and can soften nervous system activation.

 How to do it: